exsystemctl/exsystemctl.github.io/README.md

 # exsystemctl.github.io

-A conglomerate of work from Jack and Jordan.
+A conglomeration of work from Jack and Jordan.